danangcrysnanto/bovine-graphs-mapping/README.md

-Repository contains scripts to reproduce results in the paper as below:
+Repository contains scripts to reproduce results of the paper as below:

 > Danang Crysnanto and Hubert Pausch.
 Sequence read mapping and variant discovery from bovine breed-specific augmented reference graphs. *Biorxiv*